edgi-govdata-archiving/web-monitoring-versionista-scraper/README.md

 - `reload-versionista-archives` **(deprecated)** was used to remediate errors downloading the archived HTTP response bodies for versions.
 It reads metadata about pages and versions from a JSON-stream-formatted file output by `scrape-versionista` and re-downloads the raw HTTP response bodies for all versions of a list of pages.

     **NOTE: this script is deprecated; we now use different methods to acquire archived versions and it should no longer be necessary in addition to `scrape-versionista`.**

+- `get-versionista-metadata` and `get-versionista-page-chunk` are for advanced usage loading extremely large amounts of data from Versionista.
+See [`backfilling-data.md`](./backfilling-data.md) for usage instructions.

 ## Deployment